rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

-- How are Stage/Terminal/Code laid out on a page?
-  - ✅ disable stage on scroll out of view
-  - ✅ can choose if persist `Stage`
-  - ✅ store stage data under different keys
-  - ✅ (convention) each `Stage` has different `stageKey`
-  - ✅ (convention) each `Terminal` has different `sessionKey`

 - can define shell fns via syntax-highlighted js text
   - a separate component which can change a session
   - `function foo({ use: {THREE} }) {}` becomes `call`